Before you start driving as a beginner, it’s wise to consider some driving tips for beginners that will help you drive as a pro.

 6. Handle the Wheel Correctly

-For many years, one of the tips for new drivers was to keep your hands in the 10 o’clock and 2 o’clock positions.
+For many years, one of the tips for new drivers was to keep your hands in the 10 and 2 o’clock positions.

-Actually, that advice is now considered outdated.
+That advice is now considered outdated.
 The safest and most comfortable position is actually around 9 o’clock and 3 o’clock.

 7. Don’t Drive Distracted